gaiaus/2024-us-presidential-general-election/README.md

 - [`2008 obama`](https://github.com/gaiaus/2024-us-presidential-general-election/tree/main/historic/2008_obama)

 ## I. Introduction
-They tried to "kill Tony."
+*They tried to "kill Tony."*

-This analysis originated from what I'll call the "Hinchcliffe Hypothesis" - or the mainstream media's willingness to frame a working comedian's misplaced joke as evidence of "fascism" wasn't just bad faith, it was a tell that demanded closer scrutiny of the underlying financial incentives at play.
+This analysis originated from disbelief with respect to what I'll call the "Hinchcliffe Hypothesis."

 When the Harris campaign attempted to transform a joke about landfills in Puerto Rico into a campaign-defining scandal, they went all-in on a tactical bluff - it exemplified their broader strategy of leveraging cultural censorship for political gain.
 The result -- their political felting.

-The mainstream media's coordinated amplification of this *narrative* while unsurprising, still warrants closer examination.
+The mainstream media's willingness to frame a working comedian's misplaced joke as evidence of "racism" wasn't just bad faith, it was a tell that demanded closer scrutiny of the underlying financial incentives at play.

-Beyond the well-documented questions of ideological bias in our legacy media infrastructures, the financial relationship between campaigns and traditional media channels is still interesting when one looks at the numbers.
-When a single campaign becomes a fledgling network’s dominant advertiser during a period of systematic revenue decline, the relationship between media buy scale and coverage patterns transcends issues of cognitive bias.
+Beyond the well-documented questions of ideological bias in our legacy media infrastructures, the financial relationship between campaigns and traditional media channels are somewhat underexplored.
+When a single campaign becomes a fledgling network’s dominant advertiser during a period of systematic ratings and revenue decline, the relationship between media buy and coverage patterns transcends issues of cognitive bias.

-The significance of this incident extends beyond campaign spending and trad media economics.
+The significance of this incident extends beyond campaign spending and trad media economics, however.

 Comedy serves a vital function in democratic discourse - it identifies and exposes patterns of societal absurdity.

 Humor is our cultural debugging tool.

-When a campaign invests unprecedented financial and social resources in suppressing humor itself, it suggests an attempt to control not just what we say, but how we process information.
-It is telling the self proclaimed party of “joy” came for our laughter.
+When a campaign invests unprecedented financial and political resources in suppressing humor itself, it suggests an attempt to control not just what we say, but how we process information.
+The self proclaimed party of “joy” are killjoys of our civil liberties.

+They came for our laughter.

 ### Background